scality/Zenko/tests/ctst/HOW_TO_WRITE_TESTS.md

 Some tests might need to "sleep" for some time, either static or using more complex logic.
-The subsequent assertions must take into account any operation on the platform that might be asynchronous.
+The subsequent assertions must take into account any operation on the platform that might be asynchronous and take place during the sleep time.

-Example: we run a Kubernetes job in tests that look idempotent.
-However, the job itself might not be idempotent and run in parallel, leading to some resources being skipped by a previous job that would take longer than expected, and the test results will differ from what is expected.

 **Rule #7**